-- Before driving, check that the signalling and lighting systems (switch on battery circuit breaker), steering and brakes function correctly. - If the vehicle has been standing for a longer period of time (approx. 10 months) have an authorised workshop check the brake system and the accelerator system. - Completely open and fasten the dimming system on the front and side windows - In winter, the roof must be cleared of snow and ice before driving. - Regularly check the tyre pressure before driving.
-False tyre pressure can cause excessive wear, damage to the tyres or even lead to a burst tyre. - · Check liquids such as oil, coolant, brake fluid and windscreen washer fluid and top them up if necessary.
+- Before driving, check that the signalling and lighting systems (switch on battery circuit breaker), steering and brakes function correctly. - If the vehicle has been standing for a longer period of time (approx. 10 months) have an authorised workshop check the brake system and the accelerator system. - Set the vehicle's wing mirror. - Completely open and fasten the dimming system\ on the front and side windows. - In winter, the roof must be cleared of snow and ice before driving. - Regularly check the tyre pressure before driving.
+False tyre pressure can cause excessive wear, damage to the tyres or even lead to a burst tyre (see also Chapter 14.5). - Check liquids such as oil, coolant, brake fluid and windscreen washer fluid and top them up if necessary.